 A concern we hear often is that debtors feel that if they file bankruptcy, there will be negative implications on the economy.
-It’s great to be socially responsible and have concern regarding your decision to file.
+It’s great to be socially responsible and have concerns regarding your decision to file.
 What most debtors don’t realize is that in most cases, the decision to file bankruptcy is actually beneficial for the economy.

 The basis of our economic system stems from the ability to buy goods and services.

-If your funds are tied up paying creditors and high interest rates, you are unable to buy additional goods and services to help stimulate the economy.
-By having debts discharged or significantly reduced, that frees up money to put back into the economy which is actually more favorable than paying a few creditors with high interest rates.
+If your funds are tied up paying creditors and high-interest rates, you are unable to buy additional goods and services to help stimulate the economy.
+By having debts discharged or significantly reduced, frees up money to put back into the economy which is actually more favorable than paying a few creditors with high-interest rates.